soulspace-org/domain-driven-design-model/docs/ddd/c-customer-supplier.md

 #Customer/Supplier (Concept)
 ## Description
+A clear relationship between two teams, where the downstream team is the customer of the upstream team.
 ## Documentation
 When two teams are in an upstream-downstream relationship, where the upstream team may succeed independently of the fate of the downstream team, the needs of